Nuclear Beyond Electricity

 Economic hydrogen transport remains a significant challenge.
 An economy of scale could significantly lower hydrogen costs by constructing both production and transportation infrastructure as well as establishing greater demand from end-users.

 To advance this effort, the U.S. Department of Energy recently launched a program to make green hydrogen commercially available at $1/kg by 2030 – cost-competitive with natural gas – although production methods have not been selected yet.
-Nuclear reactors could provide the large amounts of carbon-free electricity and high temperatures needed to establish a reliable, high volume green hydrogen supply chain.
+Nuclear reactors could provide the large amounts of carbon-free electricity and high temperatures needed to establish a reliable, high volume pink and green hydrogen supply chain.

 Nuclear Hydrogen Production – EPRI’s Research